beastsaber/bsaber/src/collections/posts/the-beastsaber-mapping-awards.md

 - **Rookie Lighter of the Year**: The best up-and-coming lighter whose first map/lightshow was released during the nomination period. _Previously deleted maps count as first map releases._

-- **Rookie Mapper of the Year**: The best up-and-coming mapper whose first map was released during the nomination period. _Previously deleted maps count as first map releases._
+- 🔁 **Rookie Mapper of the Year**: The best up-and-coming mapper whose first map was released during the nomination period, now with the added grace period of 6 months leading up to the nomination period (June 1st 2024). _Previously deleted maps count as first map releases.
+At most five maps can be from June 1st 2024-Dec 1st 2024._

 - **Lighter of the Year**: A lighter, vanilla or chroma, who not only excels in their art but also shares their experience, leads, and mentors as they are able.

 - **Mapper of the Year**: A mapper who not only excels in their art but also shares their experience, leads, and mentors as they are able.

-- **Modded Map of the Year**: Combining the full power of Noodle Extensions, Chroma, or any other gameplay or visual mods; this map is an example of excellence by using visual mods to truly capture and convey the music and/or alter the gameplay in mind-blowing ways through animation and manipulation of notes and obstacles.
+- 🔁 **Modded Map of the Year**: The best modded map of the year.
+Full stop.
+Combining the full power of Vivify, Noodle Extensions, Chroma, or any other gameplay or visual mods; this map using mods to truly capture and convey the music and/or alter the gameplay in mind-blowing ways.

   Example Map: [[Modchart] Leslie Wai - Paradigm](https://beatsaver.com/maps/3bbb0)<br /><iframe class="iframe" loading="lazy" src="https://beatsaver.com/maps/3bbb0/embed" width="600" height="145" style="border: none; border-radius: 4px;"></iframe>